learningequality/ka-lite/docs/screenshots.md

 ## Other considerations:

-1. Was plannig to hook up with tests.
+1. Was planning to hook up with tests.
 So if we have a test suite for student registration where the test case is to go thru the steps, do the inputs, validations, etc - then we can call a method within the test to generate the screenshots, passing the output filename for each call.
 Dropped this to create a Screenshot class which takes "orders" from a screenshots.json on what, how, and when to do the screenshots so we can customize the data and flow without relying on the test suites.